scarpe-team/shoes-spec/README.md

 ## Test Case Limitations

 Shoes-Spec works with a variety of display services.
 That means, for instance, that your test code and your Shoes application may be running in different processes, or even possibly on different computers.
-A display service that's designed for that (e.g. Scarpe-Wasm compiles your Shoes app to Wasm and tests with Capybara and a remote browser) will be able to patch over some of that, for instance by creating proxy objects and shipping Ruby code back and forth.
+A display service that's designed for that (e.g. Scarpe-Wasm compiles your Shoes app to Wasm and tests with Capybara and a remote browser) will be able to make it work conveniently, for instance by creating proxy objects and shipping Ruby code back and forth.

 But there are still some important limitations when writing test code.
 For instance:

 * your test code can be in a different process, so global variables aren't shared.
 Similarly, there may be no actual display-service objects in memory when the test code runs if there's a remote server (e.g. wv_relay or scarpe-wasm).
 * your test code doesn't run in the Shoes::App object.
 In fact it can't -- the method button() will make a button in that object, while button() in your test code will find a Shoes::Button.
-* some display libraries need a Shoes app to even run the test code, so you'll need to include a Shoes application even if you're "not using" it.
+* some display libraries need a Shoes app to even run the test code.
+So your code will need to include a Shoes application even if you're "not using" it.

 ## Development